Quick Start Guide (for Avoiding A High Conflict Divorce)

 3. Communicate very carefully and respectfully with your partner, because anything may be introduced into evidence.
 Make any emails, whether initiated by you or in response to your partner, brief, informative, friendly, and firm (BIFF; see chapter 4).
 This is especially true if your partner’s emails are hostile.
 Avoid setups for violent confrontations, such as physically fighting over papers, or pushing and shoving.
 Indicate that you want to settle issues out of court to keep things calm, but always be prepared for the realistic possibility of court.
 (See chapters 4, 5, 13, and 14.)

 4. Protect your children from conflicts between you and your partner.
 Don’t say anything against your partner, no matter how provoked you might be, because anything could become evidence.
+Avoid:

 Bill Eddy is a lawyer, therapist, and mediator.
 He is the co-founder and Training Director of the High Conflict Institute, a training and consultation firm that trains professionals to deal with high conflict people and situations.
 He is the author of several books and methods for handling high conflict personalities and high conflict disputes with the most difficult people.